 11.22.15.aa2.8 GCR-SP

-The GCR-SP delivery method transmits GCR group addressed frames at regular intervals that might be less than the beacon interval.
+The GCR-SP delivery method transmits GCR group addressed frames at (#2044)intervals that might be less than the beacon interval.

 A STA supports the GCR-SP delivery method if dot11AdvancedGCRImplemented is true; otherwise the STA does not support the GCR service with Delivery method equal to GCR-SP.